Zareel/JavaScript-Questions-and-Answers/readme.md

 ====================================================================================================

-36. What is a callback function?
+# 36. What is a callback function?

-    A callback function is a function passed into another function as an argument.
+    A callback function is a function passed into another function as a parameter.

 ```javascript
 setTimeout(() => {});